In this article:

 We give new students a short free trial to make sure Cambly works for them.
 New students are sometimes surprised when a real person actually answers on Cambly!
 Sometimes their first reaction is to quickly hang up, so don't be offended.
 Usually, they build up confidence and call back again.

 Some first-time students are really shy.
 They may cover the camera and not say anything or they may point the camera at the ceiling.
 You should patiently try to engage them in conversation.
 Start introducing yourself and telling them a bit about yourself.
 Ask them a few simple questions.
 Usually, shy students will get over it and begin talking to you.

-If after a few minutes, there is no improvement, you have the option to very politely say goodbye and hang up.
+If after a minute or so there is no improvement, you have the option to very politely say goodbye and hang up.
 In this scenario, please select the “refund lesson” button (which will soon be available to all tutors) so that the student is able to call back when they are ready.
-For example: “I’d love to help you, but you should come back when you are ready to practice."
+For example: “I’d love to help you, but you should come back when you are ready to practice.”
 Then smile and wave goodbye.